Fahad-Dezloper/Crowdify/README.md

 # Crowdify - Collaborative Music Streaming Platform

 Crowdify is a real-time music streaming platform where users can create rooms, invite others to join, add songs, and upvote tracks.
 The most upvoted song gets played automatically.
-It also features an AI chatbot for assistance and engagement.

 ## Features